 When I think of dessert, I think of excess, decadence, fat, carbs, sugar.
 I think of rich chocolate and silky cream.
-“Healthy” is not on the radar when I ponder dessert.
-So like an HONORABLE SINNER, I rebelled against this concept for some time, but have now decided to give it some consideration.
+However, healthy is not on the radar when I ponder dessert.

-Friends longing for healthy desserts don’t want to ruin the party for everyone else.
-The GREATER MINORITY simply want to treat themselves without being burdened by guilt.
+Our friends that long for healthy desserts, aren’t trying to ruin the party for everyone else.
+The “greater minority” simply want to treat themselves without being burdened by guilt.
 Although I rarely have guilt after eating something sweet, I can appreciate that train of thought.
-If I put this in terms of shoes it makes total sense… If I give in and buy the sassy, over-priced, red heels–remorse is sure to follow!

-So this one’s for you, healthy dessert eaters.
-You deserve a chance to indulge while staying MASSIVELY THIN. *smile*
+So today’s Meyer Lemon and Peppercorn Italian Ice recipe (AKA dairy free sorbet) is for you, healthy dessert eaters.
+You deserve a chance to indulge while staying trim.

 I’ve combined Meyer Lemons and Black Peppercorns for a delightful Italian Ice.
 Sound strange?
 Meyer lemons are less acidic than regular lemons and have a slight floral essence.
 This, paired with a touch of peppery heat in the back of your throat, makes a tantalizing treat.

-Black pepper is thought to help with digestion, provide powerful antioxidants, and even break down fat cells!
+Plus, it’s healthy.
+Black pepper is thought to help with digestion, provide powerful antioxidants, and even break down fat cells.

-On top of being a great source of vitamin C, lemons also aid digestion and are know to “cure” all sorts of ailments including canker sores, eczema and reduce fevers.
+Above being a great source of vitamin C, lemons also aid digestion and are know to “cure” all sorts of ailments including canker sores, eczema, and reduce fevers.

 (What’s a little white processed sugar in comparison to all these benefits?)

 If you can’t find Meyer Lemons, substitute regular lemons.
-Either way, it’s TERRIBLY GOOD!
+Either way, it’s “terribly good!” *wink*